lpan/perfect-schedule/README.md

 #### Data submission

 Your school's course data is crucial to Perfect Schedule!
 To get the course data of your school, you can either talk to your school's official or just hack your school's course offering PDF.
-However, the final data to be submitted has to meet the following requirements:

-* 4 seperate JSON files => ['teachers.json', 'codes.json', 'courses.json', 'details.json']
-* Each file consists of an array of Objects
-* Make a pull request to [this](https://github.com/lorix-lpan/perfect-schedule-schools) repo to submit your data (Make sure to read the README first)
+To submit the data, make a pull request to [this](https://github.com/lorix-lpan/perfect-schedule-schools) repo.

 If you choose to convert the PDF manually (it is fun), here is a list of PDF converters